lycaleynes/Helpdesk-Homelab/8 - Windows 10 Remote, Remote Registry, Remote Desktop, C$.md

 - File > Connect Network Registry > `Desktop2`
 - Navigate to:
   - `HKEY_USERS`
-  - Find SID for Patty
+  - Find SID for Jason
   - Go to `Network` key to view drive letters and mapped shares

 ---